Skyhigh173/Theory/README.md

 ## Theory informations

 you need id, name, description, authors and version.
-All informations start with "var".
+All informations start with `var`.
 Here is the example:

 ```